-Through supporting local organisations, He Poutama Rangatahi helps to deliver sustained employment outcomes for rangatahi.
-As part of this, He Poutama Rangatahi also supports employers who need access to specialised employment support matched to the needs of rangatahi.
-A successful He Poutama Rangatahi project provides young people and employers with the tools and intensive support needed to help rangatahi into work.
+Through supporting local organisations, HPR helps to deliver sustained employment outcomes for rangatahi.
+As part of this, HPR also supports employers who need access to specialised employment support matched to the needs of rangatahi.
+A successful HPR project provides young people and employers with the tools and intensive support needed to help rangatahi into work.

 With projects funded by both the Ministry of Business, Innovation & Employment and the Provincial Growth Fund, HPR has received $13.275 million each year since it was first announced in January 2018.